Lesson Objectives

 8032 - The 8 means 8 thousands, or 8000

 We can see from our example, that changing the position or placement of a digit, changes its value.
-Generally, we learn place value with a visual aid known as a place value chart: place value chart If we start at the rightmost position of the place value chart, we see it begins with the ones' place.
+Generally, we learn place value with a visual aid known as a place value chart: If we start at the rightmost position of the place value chart, we see it begins with the ones' place.
 As we move left, we are simply multiplying by ten to get to the next place.
 Moving to the left of the ones' place is the tens' place, since 1 x 10 = 10.
 Then we come across the hundreds' place (10 x 10 = 100).
 This pattern continues out indefinitely.
 We simply keep multiplying the previous place by ten to obtain the next place to the left.

 Example 1: Write 759 in the place value chart, and give the place of each digit.